 Text(0.5, 1.0, 'Chicago')

-Clear elbow at 4 in LA, but 5 in Chicago.
-Since the original work focuses on 3 factors, we will fit 4 here in both cases
+In these data, the scree plots show a clear elbow at four factors in L.A., but five factors in Chicago.
+Since the original work focuses on three factors, we will fit four here in both cases.

 Code